Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 ## **Problem Statement:**
 We are given a dataset consisting of details regarding customers of a shoppng mall.
-Based on this mall customers dataset, and performing K-Means clustering, we need to segregate customers in form of optimal clusters.
+Based on this mall customers dataset, and performing K-means clustering, we need to segregate customers in form of optimal clusters.

 ##	**Clustering Algorithms:**